thefirethirteen/manuals/Minecraft/Launchers/PolyMC/PolyMC_Windows_Installation.md

 2. You may see things like `18.x.x`, the `.x.x` part could mean `18.0.2` or `18.12.56`, for example.
 The `x`s are used because the guide cannot know for sure what version you have installed.

 ## Screen: Language
+Note that each language has an associated `Completeness`.
+That refers to the completeness level of the translation into that language.

+Choose your preferred language, then click `Next >`.

 ## Screen: Java
 Select `18.x.x` under Version, and make sure it’s the one whose `Path` starts with `C:\`.

-Under `Memory`, set `Maximum memory allocation:` to half, or a quarter (if you want to play it safe) of the total amount of memory (RAM) that you have in your system.
+### Memory

-You might already know this information.
+You might already know how much memory your system has.
 If you don’t, (the following applies to Windows 8 or later only (Windows 8, 8.1, 10, 11)) use the `Windows Key` + `R` key combo to spawn a `Run` box.
 Enter `taskmgr` in the `Run` box and click `OK`.
 Go to the `Performance` tab, then to `Memory`.
 On the right, you should see `Memory` written in big letters, and to the right of that you should find the amount of memory your system has installed.

+Under `Memory`, set `Maximum memory allocation:` to half, or a quarter (if you want to play it safe) of the total amount of memory (RAM) that you have in your system, then click `Finish`.

+### Notes

+You may be asking why we installed two versions of Java.
+Well, it's because modern Minecraft, depending on the version, needs either Java 16, 17 or 18.
+Some old versions may run with these new Java versions, but it's not guaranteed.

+So, we use Java 8 for those old versions.
+Java 8 is also needed for playing with the Forge modloader on most older versions.

+## Finish up
+PolyMC has been installed and configured on your system.
+You may now delete its installer.

+# Finishing words

+You have now installed PolyMC!
+For a basic guide on using it, check out [PolyMC Usage Guide](https://github.com/thefirethirteen/manuals/blob/main/Minecraft/Launchers/PolyMC/PolyMC_Usage_Guide.md).

 # Manual information